+Published: 4 May 2023

-Published: 19/9/2022 Audience: Organisation-wide
+Audience: Organisation-wide

-Policy / Program Area Recommendations Barwon Health considerations / requirement People see king healthcare (inpatient or clinic appointments, eg outpatients, imaging etc) visitors and should not be denied access to healthcare for ANY reason.
-Permitted Visitors (University Hospital Geelong and McKellar Centre Inpatient Rehabilitation Centre): Visitors Guidance & Advice Visitors Visitors must wear the provided surgical mask, and additional PPE, as required, at all times.
+Policy / Program Area Recommendations Barwon Health considerations / requirement People seekir ng healthcare (inpatient or clinic appointments, eg outpatients, imagin visitors and should not be denied access to healthcare for ANY re • Visitors Permitted Visitors (University Hospital Geelong and McKellar Centre Inpatient Rehabilitation Centre) : Visitors Guidance & Advice Visitors must wear the provided surgical mask, and additional PPE, as required, at all times.
 N95 masks are also available, should the visitor wish to wear one.
 We ask the community to undertake a Rapid Antigen Test (RAT) before attending hospital to personally check their COVID-19 status.
 This will help to protect the person they are visiting, as well as other patients and staff.
-If they have a positive result, they must not attend unless it is for extenuating circumstances and appropriate approval has been granted. $\circ$ Masks must be worn at all times, and at all locations across the health service. $\circ$ Food and drink must not be consumed by visitors at the bedside to avoid the need for mask removal.
+If they have a positive result, they must not attend unless it is for extenuating circumstances and appropriate approval has been granted.
+Masks must be worn at all times, and at all locations across the health service.
+Food and drink must not be consumed by visitors at the bedside to avoid the need for mask removal.
 Exemptions are in place with regards to both the visitors and COVID-19 positive status of visitors in extenuating circumstances, such as for end-of-life care.
 Visitors should call the nurse-in-charge before arrival at hospital to seek approval.
-Wards and Inpatient Rehabilitation Centre (IRC): • TWO visitors per person/per day for maximum of TWO hours per day.
-This now includes children under the age of 16 years.
-Please note that children count as part of the two visitors a day and are not additional.
-Note: there are exceptions in the following areas, where children under the age of 16 are not generally permitted: maternity, special care nursery and the Children's Ward.
-Children under the age of 16 may only visit these areas for compassionate reasons, but must have Bed Manager or After Hours Manager approval in consultation with the relevant Nurse Unit Manager.
+Wards and Inpatient Rehabilitation Centre (IRC): o TWO visitors at a time per person.
+Note: Children under 16 cannot visit in the Special care nursery.
+Children under the age of 16 may only visit for compassionate reasons, but must have Bed Manager or After Hours Manager approval in consultation with the relevant Nurse Unit Manager.
 Visitors cannot attend if they display either COVID-19 symptoms or are a CLOSE CONTACT of a COVID-19 positive case.
+A COVID-19 close contact may only visit for compassionate grounds.
+Visitors who are COVID-19 positive may visit in extenuating circumstances (e.g. end-of-life of a loved one,